Want to innovate? Then don't rely on customer feedback

 - People describe what they know, not what they don't know; none of us know what we don't know.
 Customers will tell you about what they are currently experiencing, which in turn will drive employees to focus on what they know - existing products and services - hence driving a vicious circle.

 If you really want to innovate you need to immerse yourself in the customers' problem and this takes time.
-It involves:

 - Identifying the problem; front-line surveys and teams are an excellent resource for this, but this is only the first step.